alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Government Stakeholders
 ~~~~~~~~~~~~~~~~~~~~~~~

-Government legislation provides the rules and regulations that the payroll function must
+Government legislation establishes the rules and regulations that govern payroll practices, particularly in relation to
-administer with respect to payments made to employees.
-For this reason, it is important for
-the payroll practitioner to understand both the scope and the source of payroll-related
+employee compensation.
+It is therefore essential for payroll practitioners to understand both the scope and the origin of all
-legislation.
+payroll-related laws.

 Canada is ruled by a federal government with ten largely self-governing provinces and three
 territories controlled by the federal government.
 Payroll practitioners have to be compliant
 not only with the federal government legislation, but with the provincial and territorial
 governments' legislation as well.

-As a result, payroll practitioners and their organizations are affected by the enactment of
-legislation at both the federal and provincial/territorial level.
+As a result, payroll departments are directly influenced by legislative developments at both the federal and provincial or
+territorial levels, making ongoing legal awareness a critical component of payroll management.

 The federal parliament has the power to make laws for the peace, order and good government
 of Canada.
 The federal cabinet is responsible for most of the legislation introduced by